Mpox: What You Need to Know

 Image credit: www.who.int

-Within one to three days after the onset of fever, an infected person develops a rash; often starting from the face before spreading to other parts of the body, including the palms and soles.
-The rash, which is often concentrated on the face and extremities, progresses uniformly to become fluid-filled vesicles and then pustules, before crusting occurs in approximately 10 days before falling off.
-A full recovery may take about three weeks.
+Within one to three days after the onset of fever, an infected person develops a rash; often starting from the face before spreading to other parts of the body, especially the palms and soles for most cases.
+The rash progresses uniformly to become fluid-filled vesicles and then pustules, before crusting occurs in approximately 10 days before falling off.
+Most infections with MPXV were mild and self-limiting with symptoms lasting from two to four weeks.

 An infected person is contagious from onset of fever until the skin lesions have scabbed over.